How Can I Get a Social Security Card While Living Abroad?

 Children Under 12

-Parents can often apply by mail in some countries.
+In some countries, parents can often apply by mail.
 Check with your local FBU for mail application eligibility.

 Emergency Situations

-While there’s no official expedited process, FBUs can sometimes prioritize applications for urgent needs.
+While there is no official expedited process, FBUs can sometimes prioritize applications for urgent needs.
 Contact them directly to discuss your situation.

-You don’t need your physical card to start working.
+You do not need your physical card to start working.
 Employers can accept:

-• A letter from SSA confirming you’ve applied for a number
+• A letter from SSA confirming that you have applied for a number

 • Immigration documents proving work authorization

-However, you’ll need your actual SSN for tax filing and benefit purposes.
+However, you will need your actual SSN for tax filing and benefit purposes.

 Not sure which IRS forms you need?
 Explore the most important U.S. tax forms for expats.

-1. Memorize your number and store the card safely
+1. Memorize your number and store the card in a safe place (do not carry it with you)

-2. Update your records with banks and employers
+2. Update your records with banks, employers, and financial institutions

 3. File any overdue tax returns if you were waiting for your SSN